Aerozine/EM-Wave/doc/mpi.md

 -   send to X_END
 -   receive from X_START

-Keep requests as is, and received neighbour also.
-For each neighbour, you just have to send one data. => send, receive smaller.
+For each neighbour, you just have to send one data. => send, receive optimized.

-### receive data

-received data to pointer, switch on name.

 ### `hx_loop`